 - Irritant-contact Balanitis caused by contact to soap, detergents or antiseptics.

-uncircumcised babies sometimes develop Balanitis when they have
+- Circumcised and uncircumcised babies sometimes develop Balanitis when they have diaper rash.

-- Side-effect of many medications including painkillers, sleeping tablets, laxatives and antibiotics.
+- Side-effects of many medications including painkillers, sleeping tablets, laxatives and antibiotics.

 - Trauma to the penis or fiddling with the foreskin can sometimes cause balanitis.

-Balanitis xerotica obliterans (BXO), which is an inflammatory skin disorder affecting the foreskin, and sometimes the glans.
-It's rare in children under the age of five.
+Balanitis xerotica obliterans (BXO) is an inflammatory skin disorder affecting the foreskin, and sometimes the glans.
+It’s rare in children under the age of five.

 Common symptoms of BXO include:

-This treatment immediately soothed my sons infection.
+Coconut oil immediately soothed my son’s balanitis infection.
 After regular application in this manner the infection subsided and by the next morning it had completely cleared.

 - Clean the infected areas at least twice a day with a weak saline solution if you think the infection is bacterial, or with a weak apple cider vinegar solution if you think the infection is yeast or fungus related.